MrPryanic/system-analyst/README.md

-# OneLab academy project
+# OneLab Academy project
 This repository is designed for the OneLab Academy project.
-The topic is ##"Power of attorney process automation".
+The topic is "Power of attorney process automation".